yegor256/blog/_posts/2014/oct/2014-10-12-who-is-software-architect.md

 to make sure that every
 technical decision the architect makes is not doubted [by anyone]({% pst 2015/oct/2015-10-13-competition-without-rules %}).
-This is what delegation is all about &mdash; responsibility should always come with power.
+This is what delegation is all about&mdash;responsibility should always come with power.

 As a project manager, you should regularly evaluate [the results]({% pst 2015/may/2015-05-11-software-architect-responsibilities %})